-Development 2016
+Development 2017

-2016 was a good year for our operations.
+2017 was a good year for our operations.
 Thanks to all the employees, management and all other stakeholders that made the year a success.
 Due to sustainability measures taken in previous years, we have remained fit to tackle the challenges and respond very effectively, whilst remaining focused on our business philosophy.
 A key theme in our business is the drive for environmental stewardship and waste water management.
+We are among the leading players in this field and our efforts were rewarded in 2017, after we won the Gold medal for Environmental Sustainability in the North American

+Tea convention, Bronze medal from Kenya Forest Service and 3rd Runners up on climate change from Tea Directorate of Kenya.
 We upgraded the factory machinery in a bid to improve on quality and catch up with technological advancement.
-Food Safety Management Systems worked well in all the units with excellent results from the ISO 22000 external auditors.
-Housing improvement in all the units was also given priority.
+Food Safety Management Systems worked well in all the units with excellent results from the FSSC 22000 external audits.
+Housing improvement in all the estates was also given priority.